spierala/blog-posts/signal-input-ngmodel.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/y8uorrbgpt7rqo9k76uf.png)

-Let's refactor our classic Angular @Input to an Signal Input:
+Let's refactor our classic Angular @Input to a Signal Input:
 ```ts
 user = input.required<User>();
 ```

 ### Signal Input object value and [(ngModel)]
 The Signal Input receives an object of type User.
-We try to bind to the object properties with `[(ngModel)]`
+We try to bind to the object properties with `[(ngModel)]`.

 This code looks so nice 😍!
 ```html